1956: It was week number three at #1 on the R&B chart for "The Great Pretender" from the Platters. And it wasn't even close to done.

 1982: B.B.
 King donated his entire record collection, including about 7,000 rare blues records he had accumulated while working as a DJ, to the University of Mississippi's Center for the Study of Southern Culture.

-1984: Tina Turner debuted with her first solo release "Let's Stay Together".
+1984: Tina Turner debuted on the chart with her first solo release "Let's Stay Together".

 1984: Howard Jones debuted on the chart with his first single called "New Song".